-The Bank's enterprise risk management approach is based on the "Three Lines of Defence" approach, which means that the first line, i.e. operational business units within UBUK, are responsible for ensuring they understand, mitigate and manage the risks they face within the risk appetite set by the Board.
+The Bank's Enterprise Risk Management approach is based on the "Three Lines of Defence" model, which means that the First Line, i.e. operational business units within UBUK, are responsible for ensuring they understand, mitigate and manage the risks they face and that they remain within the risk appetite set by the Board.

-The second line, i.e. the Risk and Compliance units, maintain the bank's Enterprise Risk Management Framework and policies, provide advisory services on risk matters, monitor on a real time basis the first line's management of its risks, and report on all risks to the Board.
+The Second Line, i.e. the Risk and Compliance units, monitor on a real time basis the First Line's management of its risks, monitor the risk controls and report on all risks to the Board.
+They also maintain the bank's Enterprise Risk Management Framework and policies and provide advisory services on risk and compliance matters within the Bank.

-The third line represented by the Bank's Internal Audit function (outsourced to Grant Thornton Advisory Services), keeps its independence and is not involved in day to day operations but reviews and reports to the Audit Committee of the Board on a periodic basis and one-off per specific requests of the Board.
+The Third Line is represented by the Bank's Internal Audit function (outsourced to Grant Thornton Advisory Services).
+IA remains independent and is not involved in day-to-day operations, but reviews and reports to the Audit Committee of the Board on a periodic basis and provides both a level of assurance that risks are well managed and also provide specific audit reporting as requested by the Board.